 At KGA, we like to say that your home should live for you – and not the other way around!
-The advantage of building a custom home is that it is 100% tailored to fit your lifestyle.
-There will be no rooms or spaces within your home that aren’t specifically designed for you, eliminating wasted or awkward rooms.
+The advantage of building a custom home is that it’s 100% tailored to fit your lifestyle.
+There won’t be any rooms or spaces within your home that aren’t specifically designed for you, which eliminates wasted or awkward rooms.
 Start by telling your architect about your family.
 How many people will be living in the home, and how old are they?
 This can have a considerable impact on the design, especially if aging-in-place features are important to you.
 Next, discuss your lifestyle.
-Whether you are a gourmet cook, an avid traveler, or always the hostess, these things are important to share and can be reflected in the design of your home.
+Whether you’re a gourmet cook, an avid traveler, or always the hostess, these things are important to share and can be reflected in the design of your home.

 Step 4: Size and Rooms

-Once you’re clear about style and character of your home, and what lifestyle considerations are important to you, it is time to start thinking about the over-all size of your home, what rooms you would like to have, and is the size of your home commensurate with your budget.
-Are you looking for a home that is 3,000 SF or 13,000 SF?
+Once you’re clear about style and character of your home, and what lifestyle considerations are important to you, it’s time to start thinking about the over-all size of your home, what rooms you’d like to have, and if the size of your home is commensurate with your budget.
+Are you looking for a home that’s 3,000 SF or 13,000 SF?
 How many bedrooms and bathrooms do you want?
 Will you need a home office?
 A formal dining room?
 What existing furniture will you be bringing with you?
-If you have grand piano or 12-piece dining set, that is important information to communicate to your architect.
+If you have a grand piano or 12-piece dining set, it’s important to let your architect know.
 Make a list of what rooms you envision in your home, along with notes on their size, location (main level or 2nd floor?) and relationship to each other.

 Other Programming Considerations

-A design you love is of little use if you cannot afford to build it.
+A design you love is of little use if you can’t afford to build it.
 Establish your budget (you may want the help of your financial planner) early in the process.
-Sharing a realistic budget with your architect and builder will go a long way towards ensuring you are able to achieve the results you are after.
-If you are unfamiliar with how construction loans work, you can read more about them here.
+Sharing a realistic budget with your architect and builder will go a long way towards ensuring you’re able to achieve the results you’re after.
+If you’re unfamiliar with how construction loans work, you can read more about them here.

 What is your anticipated time schedule?
 Discuss your expectations with your design professionals.
 Be aware that in today’s busy market, most good professionals have lead times of anywhere from 2 months to 1 year.